DIY Vent Hood for Kitchen

 Let me show you a before of this wall so I can explain the demo!

-So, when I left off last update, the wall wasn’t tiled, the vent hood wasn’t built, the back of the sink panel wasn’t this beautiful…and there weren’t even countertops poured!
+So, when I left off the last update, the wall wasn’t tiled, the vent hood wasn’t built, the back of the sink panel wasn’t this beautiful…and the concrete countertops weren’t even poured!
 So I do have to give myself a little credit because I have at least done some work in here!
 Let me show you the overall kitchen again!

 Don’t mind the plastic drop cloth on top of the island counter…we haven’t sealed that counter yet so I can’t leave it uncovered, not even for a minute to take the picture!
 Lol!
 I also built those shelves where there was an odd empty space…remember this…

-Alright, now that I have caught you up to speed on most of the updates, we can get started with showing you how to build a vent hood!
+Alright, now that I have caught you up to speed on most of the updates, we can get started on showing you how to build a DIY vent hood for kitchen!

-*Note: any links you click could potentially be affiliate links!
-Affiliate links allow me to share products that I love with you and if you choose to make a purchase after clicking one of my links, I make a small amount of money at no extra cost to you!
+*Note: Amazon links below are affiliate links!
+Affiliate links allow me to share products that I love with you and make a small amount of money off of your purchase… at no extra cost to you!
 So thank you in advance if you make any purchases from my links!